Why R v Matthews and Alleyne is important

 The Court of Appeal found that the defendant’s murder conviction was safe, albeit the trial judge’s direction was incorrect.

 The court decided that the trial judge had erred in his interpretation of R v Woollin.
-The correct direction was that it was open to the jury to find that the defendant’s foresight that the victim would drown as a virtually certain consequence of their actions constituted an intention to kill or cause grievous bodily harm.
+Instead, the correct direction was that it was open to the jury to find that the defendant’s foresight that the victim would drown as a virtually certain consequence of their actions constituted an intention to kill or cause grievous bodily harm.

 The court of Appeal categorised the R v Woollin direction as a rule of evidence which entitles the jury to find the requisite intention for murder if the defendant appreciated that the subsequent death was a virtually certain consequence of his actions.
 It is not a rule of law which requires the jury to infer intent from virtual certainty.
 Therefore, the Judge must make clear that a jury is not required to make this finding.